ziji-z/Sonic-and-Visual-Exploration-of-the-Riemann-Zeta-Function/README.md

 ## Acknowledgements

 Thank you Professor Zhang for a great semester and you patience!
-I know this project is quite late but I hope you enjoyed reading it!
+I know this project is quite late but I really wanted to build something interactive and creative, I hope you liked it!
+I had a lot of fun making this and exploring the function.
+Also, most of what I know with sound art and pd comes from Professor Brian House's Sound Art class, some really really cool explorations in there.
+I hope this project is interesting and feel free to mess around with my code and see if it sparks any further creative math projects!